n0dyn/BountyBud/replit.md

 ## Overview

 BountyBud is a comprehensive web-based toolkit designed for bug bounty hunters and security researchers.
-The application provides command generation capabilities for security testing tools, XSS payload generation, curated security tool documentation, and educational resources.
-It serves as a centralized platform to streamline security testing workflows by automating command generation and providing quick access to essential security tools and techniques.
+The application provides an intuitive interface for generating security testing commands, creating XSS payloads, and accessing curated security tools.
+Built with Flask and Bootstrap, it serves as a centralized hub for common security testing workflows, helping researchers save time and standardize their approach to vulnerability discovery.

 ## User Preferences